Chapter 12:

 “Why do we not get hungry?” continued Jin.
 “And why does the food have no taste?”

-If it had been possible for Debuu to lose its black color and turn pale, this would've surely been the moment.
+If it had been possible for Debuu to lose its black color and turn pale, this would have surely been the moment.
 The insect was fully fidgety, now, its gaze fixed only above the sentai's heads, staring at the door like it knew it was about to burst open at any instant.
 The only thing anyone could hear anytime the voices stopped was the hum of its nervous wings, and the shrill whistle of the wind, punching the shrine with snow in a seemingly obstinate effort to tear it down.

-Debuu's wings stopped moving.
+Abruptly, Debuu's wings stopped moving.
 The bug closed its eyes.
 It seemed to be praying; or maybe it had resigned itself.

 “What does that mean?” asked Inês.
 “Who?”

-“Debuu, what is that?!” asked Jin.
+“Debuu, what is that?!”
+Jin asked in a rising panic.

 But Debuu didn't seem in the mood to talk.
 Hurriedly, it leaped from the floor to the offerings table and started scarfing down the kagami mochi unreservedly.
 Outside, the tumult and the lights got louder, brighter, nearer.
 The bug kept its eyes locked on the door, chewing with its mouth agape; little choked sounds coming from its occluded throat.

-“For... gi... me... tru... sa... ma.” it said painfully.
+“For... gi… me… tru… sa… ma,” it said painfully.

 Inês had to try something.
-Lu and her got up and did their best to help Debuu, but performing the Heimlich maneuver on a rhinoceros beetle wouldn't be a cake walk (not that the guardian needed that), so Lu simply started hitting the insect on the back, hoping to send the mochi flying out of it.
-Maybe there was a bit of vengeance in her for it taking the treat she had so longed for.
-The bug did stop choking, but, in a crude, upward snowfall of blue light, it started vanishing bit by bit.
+Lu and she got up and did their best to help Debuu, but performing the Heimlich maneuver on a rhinoceros beetle wouldn't be a cake walk (not that the guardian needed that), so Lu simply started hitting the insect on the back, hoping to send the mochi flying out of it.
+Maybe there was a bit of vengeance in her for it having taken the treat she had so longed for.
+The bug did stop choking, but, in a crude, upward snowfall of pixelated blue light, it started vanishing bit by bit.
 It froze, looking at its stunned sentai.

 No one talked for a moment; the four teens' shoulders and jaws hanging low.
 Inês was the first to break the silence: “This world is a lie.” she said simply, dejected.